mkschuster/bsfpython/doc/Notes.md

 Initially, replicates were implemented as BSF PairedReads objects inside BSF Sample objects.
-This strategy was in line with CASAVA processed run folder directory structures, as long as all BSF Sample objects resulted from the same BSF Processed Run Folder object (i.e flow cell).
+This strategy was in line with CASAVA processed run folder directory structures, as long as all BSF Sample objects resulted from the same BSF Processed Run Folder object (i.e. flow cell).

 Later, when it became clear that samples could result from different flow cells resulting in BSF Sample objects bearing the same name, the code base needed some adjustments.